Pinterest Pixel

 John Michaloudis

-When I’m working on complex spreadsheets or diving into data analysis, distractions, and a cramped workspace can really get in the way.
+When I’m working on complex spreadsheets or diving into data analysis, distractions and a cramped workspace can really get in the way.
 That’s why I love the full-screen mode in Excel!
-By maximizing my view, I can focus on the data, make more informed adjustments, and avoid toggling between different sections or zooming in and out constantly.
+By maximizing my view, I can focus on the data, make more smart adjustments, and avoid toggling between different sections or zooming in and out constantly.

 Here, I’ll walk through exactly how to use full screen shortcut in Excel, and a few additional tricks to maximize your screen space.